 All the Highlights

-The “crown jewel” of the Mystic Seaport collection, the CHARLES W. MORGAN, has outlived all others of her kind.
+The “crown jewel” of the Mystic Seaport Museum collection, the CHARLES W. MORGAN, has outlived all others of her kind.
 Built in 1841 in New Bedford, MA, the Morgan is America’s last surviving wooden whaleship and a precious piece of maritime history.

 Witness the art of wooden shipbuilding in the Henry B. duPont Preservation Shipyard, an awe-inspiring opportunity to watch skilled craftspeople perform skills made nearly extinct by steel and fiberglass.